Killing a Mouse on Sunday

 Killing a Mouse on Sunday is a 1961 thriller novel by the British-Hungarian writer Emeric Pressburger, best known as a film producer.
-In Francoist Spain a Civil Guard officer attempts to lure a notorious exiled guerilla fighter back across the border from France.
+In Francoist Spain a Civil Guard officer attempts to lure a notorious exiled guerrilla fighter back across the border from France.

 The anarchist Quico Sabaté's death inspired the book.

 Adaptation

 In 1964 it was adapted into a Hollywood film Behold a Pale Horse directed by Fred Zinnemann and starring Gregory Peck, Anthony Quinn, and Omar Sharif.